unihackhq/handbook/docs/melbourne/event-information/venue.md

 # Venue

-This year's competition will be held at Telstra Gurrowa Innovation Lab, which is located at:
+This year's competition will be held at Telstra Labs, which is located at:

 Level 2, 242 Exhibition Street <br>